bumble-tech/appyx/documentation/navigation/features/scoped-di.md

 <img src="https://i.imgur.com/hKvOs3w.gif" width="450">

-Appyx gives every single `Node` its own DI scope for free, with no extra effort required needed to clean up these scopes other than navigating away from them.
+Appyx gives every single `Node` its own DI scope for free, with no extra effort required to clean up these scopes other than navigating away from them.

 ## How does this work?